syl20bnr/spacemacs/README.md

 You can download good quality builds from the [emacs-w64 project][emacs-for-windows].
 It is recommended to install the most recent [stable build][emacs-for-windows-stable].

-Be sure to declare a environment variable named `HOME` pointing to your user directory `C:\Users\<username>`.
+Be sure to declare an environment variable named `HOME` pointing to your user directory `C:\Users\<username>`.
 Then you can clone Spacemacs in this directory.

 Sometimes you'll get the following error when you first start Emacs: